bhagyashri49641/Bellabeat_data_analysis/README.md

 **1. What are the trends identified?**

-* Majority of users (81.3%) are using the FitBit app to track sedentary activities and not using it for tracking their health habits.
+* The majority of users (81.3%) are using the Fitbit app to track sedentary activities and not using it for tracking their health habits.

 * Users prefer to track their activities during weekdays as compared to weekends - perhaps because they spend more time outside on weekdays and stay in on weekends.

 **2. How could these trends apply to Bellabeat customers?**

-* Both companies develop products focused on providing women with their health, habit and fitness data and encouraging them to understand their current habits and make healthy decisions.
-These common trends surrounding health and fitness can very well abe pplied to Bellabeat customers.
+* Both companies develop products focused on providing women with their health, habit, and fitness data and encouraging them to understand their current habits and make healthy decisions.
+These common trends surrounding health and fitness can very well be applied to Bellabeat customers.

-**3. How could these trends help influence Bellabeat marketing strategy?**
+**3. How could these trends help influence Bellabeat's marketing strategy?**

-* Bellabeat marketing team can encourage users by educating and equipping them with knowledge about fitness benefits, suggest different types of exercise (ie. simple 10 minutes exercise on weekday and a more intense exercise on weekends) and calories intake and burnt rate information on the Bellabeat app.
+* Bellabeat marketing team can encourage users by educating and equipping them with knowledge about fitness benefits, suggesting different types of exercise (ie. simple 10 minutes exercise on weekdays and a more intense exercise on weekends), and calories intake and burnt rate information on the Bellabeat app.

-* On weekends, Bellabeat app can also prompt notification to encourage users to exercise.
+* On weekends, the Bellabeat app can also prompt notifications to encourage users to exercise.